Conserved quantities for black hole solutions in pure Lovelock gravity: Black hole solutions. The case

-Before constructing conserved quantities let us discuss a choice of the background solution for (\ref{F_1}) in the case $1/\ell^2=0$.
-It seems that the flat background is the most appropriate one.
-However, it is not so for the direct application of the field-theoretical approach.
-Indeed, we have to state in (\ref{Riemannian_bar}) $\bar R^{\alf\beta}_{\gamma\delta} = 0$, and, consequently, to set $\bar f=1$.
-Now, recall that in our approach both the current, ${\cal I}^\mu(\xi)$, in (\ref{current-l}) and the superpotential, ${\cal I}^{\mu\nu}(\xi)$, in (\ref{Super-l}) depend essentially on the linear quantity, ${\bm \omega}^{\rho\lam |\mu\nu}$, in (\ref{omega}).
-However, because $\bar f=1$ the linear quantity ${\bm \omega}^{\rho\lam |\mu\nu} = 0$ when $p\neq 1$, see (\ref{omega++})-(\ref{www}).
-(The exception is only for the Einstein theory, for which $p=1$.)
-Thus, ${\cal I}^\mu(\xi)$ and ${\cal I}^{\mu\nu}(\xi)$ become zero's totally, may say they are undetermined.
-It is well known problem in the linearized approaches in constructing conserved quantities when they are applied to the degenerated variants of the Lovelock theory, see \cite{Rodrigo_2017} and references there in, or to the quadratic gravity, see, for example, \cite{DT1,DT2,Rodrigo+_2020}.
-In \cite{Rodrigo_2017,Rodrigo+_2020}, such a problem is resolved by applying the counterterm technique, see \cite{Olea_2005,Olea_2007,Miskovic_Olea_2007}.
+The flat background is the most appropriate one for the solutions with flat asymptotics.
+However, the direct application of the field-theoretical approach is problematic.
+Indeed, we have to state $\bar R^{\alf\beta}_{\gamma\delta} = 0$ in (\ref{Riemannian_bar}), and, consequently, to set $\bar f=1$.
+As a result ${\bm \omega}^{\rho\lam |\mu\nu} = 0$ when $p\neq 1$, see (\ref{omega++})-(\ref{www}).
+The exception is only for the Einstein theory, for which $p=1$.
+Thus, the suprpotential ${\cal I}^{\mu\nu}(\xi)$ in (\ref{Super-l}) vanishes totally, and it is undetermined.

+This is a well known problem in the linearized approaches in constructing conserved quantities when they are applied to the degenerated variants of the Lovelock theory, see \cite{Rodrigo_2017} and references therein, or to the quadratic gravity, see, for example, \cite{DT1,DT2,Rodrigo+_2020}.
+In this case the linearized version of equations, see the left hand side of the equations (\ref{GL-q}), disappears.
+This situation induces the degeneracy of the right hand side of the equations (\ref{GL-q}) and, consequently, the degeneracy of the conserved quantities in the field-theoretical approach.

+Considering the pure Lovelock gravity with $\alf_0=0$ and flat backgrounds $\bar R^{\alf\beta}_{\gamma\delta} = 0$ one finds that the linearized version of the equations, being proportional to $\bar R^{\alf\beta}_{\gamma\delta}$, disappears as well.
+Moreover, this disappearance takes a place for all variants of the Lovelock gravity (not only for pure one) with the absence of the Einstein-Hilbert action when $\alf_0=0$ and $\bar R^{\alf\beta}_{\gamma\delta} = 0$.
+The problem can be eliminated by adding the Einstein-Hilbert action.\footnote{One has to note that the methods of constructing conserved charges without backgrounds could resolve the problem of degeneracy.
+Thus, applying the counterterm technique, see \cite{Olea_2005,Olea_2007,Miskovic_Olea_2007} this problem has been resolved in \cite{Rodrigo_2017,Rodrigo+_2020}.}